A free workshop for people working toward a different economy in their organisation, their community, or their neighbourhood.

 What happens in the session

-See how those same stories operate inside the organisations and communities we're trying to shift, and understand why they're so persistent
+We look at how the same stories operate inside the organisations and communities you're trying to change, and why they're so persistent even when everyone says they want things to be different.

 I’m Heather Thomas, the founder of Together Culture, and I'm so glad you're here.